How to Email Receipts and Bills to QuickBooks

 - 5. File Format and Size Requirements

-- 6. Why Gmail Auto-Forward Doesn't Work
+- 6. Gmail Auto-Forwarding Limits

 - 7. All Receipt Submission Methods